walles/exactype/README.md

 just `false`.

 ## TODO Prioritized Beta User Issues
-* Always do lower-UPPER-numbers, and no other order
 * I'm getting warnings about Exactype running in the background.
 Fix whatever is required to make sure those go away.
 * Add emoji support